michijs/michijs/README.md

 Allows to set attributes and event listeners to the host element itself.

 ### List
-Creates a container component without styles with the tag "ls-list"
+Creates a container component without styles with the tag "michi-list"

 ### Fragment
-Creates a container component without styles with the tag "ls-fragment"
+Creates a container component without styles with the tag "michi-fragment"

 ### ElementInternals
 *(Only available if formAssociated is true)*